FC Lootos Põlva (women)

 FCL Lootos is an Estonian women's association football club from Põlva.
-The club plays in Naiste Meistriliiga, the first level in the Estonian women's football system.
+The club plays in Naiste Esiliiga, the second tier in the Estonian women's football system.

 History

 The team was founded in 2008.
 FC Lootos only had girls team (under 16 age group), so when girls reached the age of 16, they were forced to leave the club.
 This new team took the name Põlva F.C.
 Lootos and played their home games at Lootospark, located in Põlva.